-Matt started out as visual artist at an early age working with paints, design and figure drawing.
-First at lagurdia HS in New York City.
+Matt started out as a visual artist at an early age working with paints, design and figure drawing.
+First at LaGurdia HS in New York City.
 Then, in his 3rd year at SUNY Purchase (from which he holds a BFA), he fell in love with photography.
 He’s never looked back.

 Matt see’s stories in every form of visual, weather he’s embedded with cops dealing with a decaying environment armed with with a lumbering 8×10 camera or shooting a Stills and Motion Campaign of Pro-athletes for W+K. Alway’s looking for something unique. and always’ happy for the challenge.

 Because he grew up up in New York City he has a natural sense of grittiness, privilege and is drawn to people like Mike Tyson, Angelina Jolie, Skateboarders, rap artists, and individuals.
 Hidden narratives, tough edges, and intimacy are all revealed.
 This inclination is also evident in his films with Reebok, Harvard Business School, Steven Alan, and Snoop Dog.